 An example of a CV for Luxembourg

-The Luxembourg Agency of Development of Employment has a wealth of resources in French, German and some English when it comes to finding information on employment in Luxembourg, from registering as unemployed to help to search for available jobs.
+The Luxembourg Agency of Development of Employment has a wealth of resources in French, German, and English when it comes to finding information on employment in Luxembourg, from registering as unemployed to help to search for available jobs.
 They also provide help and advice on putting together a Luxembourg CV and covering letters in French.

 Writing a Luxembourg cover letter